junyanxu/Python-Heston-Option-Pricer/readme.md

 _Author: Junyan Xu_
-_Date:   Dec 1st, 2016_
+_Date:   Dec 17th, 2016_

 ## 1. Module Introduction

+Before the discrete events happen, there are usually some abnormalities on the theoretically "convex" vol surface.
+Very often at the ATM part we will see some small bumps.
+This package provide you a simple way to use combination of Heston and jump model to calibrate these exotic shape.

 The library is designed for providing fast C++ implementation of Heston model pricer for Python.
-You can download the library to easily compute all kinds of Heston model variaties.
+You can download the library to easily compute all kinds of Heston model variation.
 Currently the package support the pricing of:
 * Normal B-S model option
 * Heston model
 * Heston model with Gaussian jumps(for vol surface calibration before discrete event)